SirChristianWilliam/weekend-movie-sagas/README.md

 This project was completed over the course of three days.
 The information is pulled from the database to display each movie and title on the home screen.
 When a movie poster is clicked on it opens a details view for that movie and displays title, description, genres and a bach button.
 To do this I used url params and two queries.
 One query to get movie information and another to get genres.
 I map through the genres to display in a flexbox side by side.

+I styled using vanilla CSS because I still need practice with it.
+I am getting better at layouts and controlling the responsiveness of the page.
+I still need to practice overall designing.
+I am happy with how it turned out though.

 ### Prerequisites

 Link to software that is required to install the app (e.g. node).